L13/vscode-projects/README.md

 ![Projects](images/preview.png)

-This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).
+> This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).

 ## What's new in Projects 0.14.0

 - Added message to empty workspace view.
 - Added save dialog to unknown worspace.
+- Added `l13Projects.sortWorkspacesBy` to group and sort workspaces.
+- Added `l13Projects.initialWorkspacesGroupState` to set the initial state of the workspaces groups.

 ## Features